zoukang1993/notes/tools/web/eruda.md

 })();

 or
- trigger with url hava 'debug', example https://star.kuipmake.com?debug
+ trigger with url have 'debug', example https://star.kuipmake.com?debug

 <script>
     (function() {